Prevention Coordinator

 Prevention Coordinator - KCSDV, Topeka

-Benefits: Health, dental, life, and long- and short-term disability insurance, longevity leave, flexible health leave, paid family and medical leave, Section 125 mini-flex plan, and 401K plan contribution.
+Benefits: Health, dental, life, and long and short-term disability insurance, flexible health leave, longevity leave, paid family and medical leave, Section 125 mini-flex plan, and 401K plan contribution.

-Salary Range: $65,000.
-Additional compensation provided to bi-lingual/Spanish speaking candidates.
-We know the practice of salary negotiation can contribute to pay inequities; this starting salary is non-negotiable.
+Salary: $55,000.
+We know that the practice of salary negotiation can contribute to pay inequities, this starting salary is non-negotiable.
 Our compensation structure—as well as our approach to future compensation adjustments—is transparent to all employees.

 Location: This position offers a collegial working environment in our offices in downtown Topeka, KS. with a hybrid in-person/remote work schedule.
 Remote work is set for most staff as Mondays and Fridays, with weekly office hours as 8:30am-5:00pm (Monday-Thursday) and 8:30am-12:30pm (Fridays).